Interpause/pxt-esp8266iot/README.md

 ## Credits
 The [original ESP8266 package](https://github.com/elecfreaks/pxt-esp8266iot) was developed under the cooperation of [ElecFreaks](https://www.elecfreaks.com/), [Classroom](http://www.classroom.com.hk/) and [Tinkeracademy](https://tinkercademy.com/).

-This package is made mainly by [Interpause@Github](https://github.com/Interpause), currently an intern at Tinkercademy who was tasked to improve the original.
-It is however a total revamp inspired by the original package because he is perfectionistic and fussy to say the least.
+This package was made by [Interpause@Github](https://github.com/Interpause) while interning at Tinkercademy when tasked to improve the original.
+The package ended up being a complete rewrite however.

 I am really thankful to my mentor and my colleagues at TinkerTanker for being accommodating, and occasionally helping with debugging when I got stuck, as well as providing the Micro:bits and ESP8266 module required to develop this package.

-The license for this package is the same as the original (MIT), I especially hope users can expand upon the groundwork I tried my best to lay well.